Student's effort cultivates change around the world

 Larrowe attends World Food Prize Conference

-With help from a University Honors scholarship, Austin Larrowe attended in fall 2012 the World Food Prize Conference.
+With help from a University Honors scholarship, Austin Larrowe attended the fall 2012 World Food Prize Conference.
 There he interacted with agricultural leaders and policymakers from around the globe, including Ban Ki-Moon, secretary-general of the United Nations.

 The World Food Prize, an international award, recognizes individuals who have advanced human development by improving the quality, quantity, or availability of food in the world.
 The prize was founded in 1986 by Norman E. Borlaug, recipient of the 1970 Nobel Peace Prize.